 - if your child is distressed about the bullying, encourage them to speak to a mental health professional, or direct them to services that can help.
 This may be a school counsellor, or a service like Kids Helpline.

-If you require more information on how to address cyberbullying situations, read the fact sheet Escalating Cyberbullying.
+If you require more information on how to address cyberbullying situations and for general cyberbullying safety tips, read the fact sheet Escalating Cyberbullying.